 DRP is currently implementing the following technology:

-VRI provides infrastructure, service, and training, to accommodate deaf inmates enrolled in vocational or educational courses.
-This initiative provides reasonable, yet innovative, accommodations for inmates that use American Sign Language under the Americans with Disabilities Act (ADA).
+VRI provides infrastructure, service, and training, to accommodate deaf offenders enrolled in vocational or educational courses.
+This initiative provides reasonable, yet innovative, accommodations for offenders that use American Sign Language under the Americans with Disabilities Act (ADA).
 Combining the use of the internet, the CDCR network, and existing video conferencing infrastructure, it is one of CDCR’s technological advancements designed to aid in rehabilitation.

 ARMS is a centralized, web-based data system that streamlines the lifecycle of rehabilitative treatment.
 It is the California Department of Corrections and Rehabilitation’s (CDCR's) case management system solution which provides rehabilitation data for improved statistical analysis for program improvement.